 What to do in Clarke Quay

 Although it’s within close walking distance of some of Singapore’s top tourist attractions.
 But don’t let it distract you: There are plenty of great things to see & do in Clarke Quay itself…

 Embark on a Singapore River cruise

-The cruise departing from Clarke Quay will drift alongside the riverbanks through the other two main quays—Boat Quay, Robertson Quay.
+The cruise drifts alongside the riverbanks through the other two main quays—Boat Quay, Robertson Quay.
 After taking in all their colourful charms, it sails into Marina Bay.

 You’ll also catch a glimpse of places like Makansutra Gluttons Bay, Esplanade, and the iconic Merlion statue at the mouth of the river.

 Breathe in some fresh air at Fort Canning Park